 Nonetheless, it’s a nod to the region’s indigenous peoples and the real wild horses that once roamed free here.
 You can see the monument from the freeway or pull off at the exit and take a short hike up to get a closer look.

-When you think of wine country, you probably think of the Bay Area, including Napa Valley and Sonoma, California.
+When you think of wine country, you probably think of the Bay Area, including Napa Valley or Sonoma, California.
 But in the past few years, Washington state has become a top contender.

 Once a predominantly wheat-farming region, the Walla Walla Valley now produces more than 100 types of wine.
 Unlike most wine-producing regions, the valley, like the state generally, features a range of soil types and microclimates, making it viable for an array of varietals. our one of the local wineries and sip your libations with a view of the rolling wheat fields and Blue Mountains.